dgraph-io/dgraph/wiki/content/query-language/index.md

 friends: [uid] .
 ```

-Reverse precicates can also be included inside a type definition.
+Reverse predicates can also be included inside a type definition.
 For example, the type above
 could be expanded to include the parent of the student if there's a predicate `children` with
 a reverse edge (the brackets around the predicate name are needed to properly understand the
 special character `~`).